Does the company control or have the right to control what the worker does and how the worker does his or her job?

 - Although a variety of factors may be used to analyze employment status for tax purposed, the regulations provide that employer control over the manner in which the work is performed is probably the most important.

 - The test is not the actual control by the employer but the employer's right to control.

 This form allows a taxpayer to submit their particular factual situation to the IRS for a determination of the employee/independent contractor status.
 A ruling usually takes about 6 months.
 It is also helpful and instructive to review this Form SS-8 since it lays out many detailed factors that the IRS looks to if you were to request a ruling from them on this issue.

 Please understand that the above is merely an overview of the issues involved in this complex area.
 The correct determination of this worker classification issue for an employer will depend upon an analysis of their unique and particular factual situation.
 Please do not hesitate to contact our office if you have any questions or need our assistance

 Copyright © 2010,2011 - Steven J. Fromm & Associates, P.C., 1420 Walnut Street, Suite 300, Philadelphia, PA 19102.
 All rights reserved.

-Fred Marshall, February 27, 2009: “Steve is an excellent corporate attorney who has a deep understanding of corporate law, taxes and estate planning.
+“Steve is an excellent corporate attorney who has a deep understanding of corporate law, taxes and estate planning.
 He’s been extremely helpful to me in keeping my many companies and business ventures organized, focused and squeaky clean.
 He’s very strong in estate planning and wealth preservation as well.
-Finally, his follow through is air tight and utterly dependable.
-Top Qualities: Personable, Expert, On Time.
-Retained in 1994 and continuously thereafter.
+Finally, his follow through is air tight and utterly dependable.”
+Top qualities: Personable, Expert, On Time."
+Retained in 1994 and continuously thereafter by Fred Marshall, February 27, 2009.